 When I find a product that I really like — a website host, an email marketing platform, etc. — I search to see if they have an affiliate program.
 If I’m frequently recommending that tool, I’d love to share in its success.

 I’ve never accepted an affiliate relationship with a product I haven’t used/don’t use, and I never will.
 It’s important to me that all of my affiliate partnerships and relationships are products I’d be recommending without an affiliate program.
+And there are many products and tools I recommend that don’t have affiliate programs.

 My affiliate program rules